domogik/domogik/README.txt

 See : http://wiki.domogik.org/EndUserDocumentation

 *** IMPORTANT NOTE TO beta users ***
+1) run ./install.sh.
+Don't upgrade your database, if you wan't to keep your data!!!
-If you are upgrading from a previous beta version to the current rc1, then you have to run the upgrade_to_rc1.sql script before starting Domogik It will ensure to keep your stats values.
+2) run the upgrade_to_rc1.sql script before starting Domogik.
+It will ensure to keep your stats values.